 Any mattress we purchase today is mandated by federal law to pass specific safety flame retardant testing and as many of us are now learning this means our mattresses are likely to contain some kind of fire-retardant chemicals which somehow is supposed to “assure our safety”.
 One way to get around this law is getting a prescription from a doctor stating that you’re allergic to the added chemicals found in today’s mattresses.
-Note: some of these chemical have been known to be toxic and even cancer causing.
+Note: some of these chemicals have been known to be toxic and even cancer-causing.
 The mattress exceptions that don’t include these toxic chemicals are true organic mattresses which comply using natural materials like compressed certified organic wool and comply naturally.
-The down side is most are quite expensive with best sellers costing between 2500.00 to 5000.00 organic beds out of budget for a lot of people.
+The downside is most are quite expensive with best sellers costing between 2500.00 to 5000.00 organic beds out of budget for a lot of people.
 Below are 10 alternatives that can contribute to a safer sleep environment in your bedroom and pay less doing it.

 Top 10 Items Cost Saving Solutions To Organic Mattresses

 - Organic pillows- A pillow is in direct contact with your face throughout the night and one made using organic wool, cotton, or natural botanical rubber that can be pre-formed contouring designs or shredded with a similar feel to a feather pillow.
 Cost is far less than a new mattress ranging between 80.00 -200.00.

 - Organic pillow protectors- The second closet bed linen in proximity to your head using certified organic cotton and surrounds the pillow protecting it from moisture using an inert film that does not leach chemicals and toxins.
 Cost ranges from 45.00-70.00